iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 * The **Spammer**: A node that periodically sends messages to your Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.

 * The **Regular Hornet Node** (`node1`): An initial node, it is exposed to the outside through the IOTA protocol (port `14265`) to be the recipient of messages or to peer with other Nodes (through port `15600`) that can later join your Tangle.

 These three nodes are peered amongst each other as our architecture is based on Docker, so that each node runs within a Docker Container and all containers are attached to the same network named `private-tangle`.

 In addition, to facilitate adding extra nodes to your Tangle, an [autopeering](https://hornet.docs.iota.org/post_installation/peering/#autopeering) entry node is automatically created.
 Actually, the `Spammer` and the `node1` enable by default autopeering so that they can be peered with any extra node later added.
 The autopeering entry node listens on the *UDP* port `14626`.

-In addition, to make your child Tangle easier to use, a Tangle Explorer can be deployed, conveniently, similar to the one at [https://explorer.iota.org](https://explorer.iota.org).
+In addition, to make your Tangle easier to use, a Tangle Explorer can be deployed, conveniently, similar to the one at [https://explorer.iota.org](https://explorer.iota.org).
 As a result, all the participants in the network are able to browse and visualize messages or IOTA Streams channels.
 The Tangle Explorer deployment involves two different containers, one with the REST API listening at port `4000` and one with the Web Application exposed to the host at port `8082`.
-The Tangle Explorer also uses MQTT to watch what is happening on the Tangle.
+The Tangle Explorer also uses MQTT to watch what is happening on your Tangle.
 This is the rationale for having a connection between the Explorer's REST API Container and the Hornet Node through port `1881`.

 The Hornet Dashboard (available through HTTP port `8081`) is also useful as a way to monitor and ensure that your Tangle Nodes are in sync and performing well.

-The summary of containers that shall be running and the exposed ports (actually in use) is as follows:
+The summary of containers that shall be running and the exposed (actually in use) Docker ports is as follows:

 | Component           | Container name    |  Docker Ports in use                         |